Elvis Early On

 Creole was old-fashioned in ways similar to Warner mellers playing TV late nights, that invoked by factory foremen Mike Curtiz laying on noirish composition to mint a juve crowd's John Garfield.
 But was Elvis here to emote or sing?
 In King Creole, he was accomplished at both.
 No personality since Errol Flynn had improved so markedly within so short a time.
 Presley picked up acting as instinctively as rhythm to a song, but seems not to have had as great an interest in dramatic expression, other than through music.
 Was he intimidated by "craft" others said he must learn?
 He'd certainly never look better than in King Creole.

 The black-and-white actually enhances sullen Elvis.
 His hair looks black enough to have been drawn from an ink well.
 What oceans of dye it must have taken to maintain that affect.
 I don't see, never did in fact, Presley imitating Brando or Dean the way so many young players did.
 His work beside others is relaxed and spontaneous.
 Did experienced actors complain of scenes shared with him?
 Not that I'm aware of.
 There is stellar talent in support of Elvis here, and he doesn't once ride their backs.
-Chemistry with Carolyn Jones may have the best he'd achieve with an actress.
+Chemistry with Carolyn Jones may have been the best he'd achieve with an actress.
 What a shame she never made it to top rungs.
 I wanted these two to have a happy fade in King Creole, but cruel fate of Act Three denied them.
 Did letdown from this diminish repeat admissions?
 I suspect a lot of Elvis money derived from kids going twice or more to see his early flicks, but King Creole, unlike Loving You, may have been once-only for intensity and play-for-keeps violence that Wallis would avoid from there on.
 King Creole has shown up on Retro Plex HD in 1.85, a richer to say the least experience of finally seeing it as 1958-59 audiences did.